Chinese Premier’s Veiled Remarks at Davos Forum Spark Debate

 Advocating Government Withdrawal From the Economy

-Guo Jun, editor-in-chief of The Epoch Times in Hong Kong, said that the meaning behind Li’s reference to “strong medicine” likely entails monetary expansion and tax reduction.
-Over the past three years, China has surpassed the United States, Japan, and Europe combined in money printing, resulting in an M2 money supply of 300 trillion yuan (about $41 trillion), equivalent to 250 percent of China’s GDP.
+Guo Jun, editor-in-chief of The Epoch Times in Hong Kong, said the meaning behind Mr. Li’s reference to “strong medicine” likely entails monetary expansion and tax reduction.
+Over the past three years, China has surpassed the United States, Japan, and Europe combined in money printing, resulting in an M2 money supply of 300 trillion yuan (about $41 trillion), equivalent to 250 percent of China’s gross domestic product.
 Such sustained monetary expansion raises concerns about potential hyperinflation.

-She says that tax reduction is another proposed remedy.
+She said tax reduction is another proposed remedy.
 While globally recognized for stimulating economic growth, reducing government spending and taxes is challenging in China, where state control permeates all aspects of society.

 “The resultant reduction in government revenue has already impacted social operations, rendering tax cuts impractical.
 Alternatively, there exists the possibility of tax increases, suggesting that neither of these aggressive measures is likely to be implemented,” she said.